Frank Fairfax: Organizer of Protective Union Local 274

 The configuration of officers changed periodically, throughout the duration of Local 274's existence, and Fairfax always held official positions, including president but primarily executive secretary.

 Regarding union membership, bass player William Oscar Smith wrote, "The union opened an entire new dimension for the expansion and recognition of our art.
 I was one of the charter members of Local 274, American Federation of Musicians.
 Little did I realize the impact that membership would have on the rest of my life."

-Local 274 received many commendations from civic and community groups for outstanding work, even, on numerous occasions, by the Federation itself, for running a well organized and exceptionally good Local.
-Throughout the years, Local 274's conduct was exemplary and their efforts on the part of the Federation were well recognized.
+Local 274 received many commendations from civic and community groups for outstanding work, even, on numerous occasions, by the Federation itself, for running an organized and "good" Local.
+Throughout the years, Local 274's conduct was considered "exemplary" and their efforts on the part of the Federation were well recognized.

 During the post 1964 era of widespread desegregation under federal law, the AFofM was targeted by the AFL-CIO as one of the nation's most segregated labor organizations.
 One by one, black musicians’ unions in cities such as Pittsburgh, Detroit and Chicago were forced to merge with their respective local white unions.

 In 1966, members of Local 274, under the leadership of their president James 'Jimmy' Adams, created the Clef Club, a separate entity but the "social arm" of Local 274.
 It had its own charter and its own liquor license.